This tour takes us along the beautiful south shore of Iceland to the extraordinary glacier lagoon, Jökulsárlón.

 Boat Tour on Jökulsárlón glacial lagoon

-Up to 24 hours prior to tour departure with 5% online discount.
+Up to 24 hours prior to tour departure.

 Tuesday and Sunday departures are also guided in German.